adityabingi/U-Net/README.md

 # Usage

-## For training
+ For training:

- From src directory run main.py.
-Place all training data in data folder `python main.py --train`
+ From src directory run main.py

+ Place all training data in data folder

+`python main.py --train`

+ For inference:

  For inference of single image
 `python main.py --predict`